Adolfi/UI-Testing/README.md

-# UI-Testing
+# UI Testing
-Repository with different examples of UI testing with different frameworks.
+A repository with different UI testing examples using different frameworks.
+All projects includes the same tests againts the exact same [website](https://adolfi.dev).